stark1tty/Awesome-Historic_al-Maps/readme.md

 - [Sea Atlases from the Harvard Map Collection](http://sea-atlases.org/) - Beginning in the late 16th century, the nascent cartographic publishing industry found a receptive market for pilot books and sea atlases, which provided collections of detailed charts and sailing directions for the most frequently traversed routes.
 - [Nautical Maps - National Library of Wales](https://www.library.wales/discover-learn/digital-exhibitions/maps/nautical-maps)

+### Caribbean
+- [Caribbean Views](https://www.bl.uk/onlinegallery/onlineex/carviews/index.html) - Over 1,200 images, maps and texts from the 18th and 19th centuries reveal contrasting experiences of life in the former British colonies.

 ### Europe
 - [Mappa Mundi Explorer](https://www.themappamundi.co.uk/) - Scholars believe it was made around the year 1300 and shows the history, geography and destiny of humanity as it was understood in Christian Europe in the late thirteenth and early fourteenth centuries.